Irene González (footballer): Early life

 González was born near Campo de la Leña near the Monte Alto neighborhood of A Coruña, Galicia, Spain, and raised in the Orillamar neighborhood.
 As a child, she would join football matches played by boys in the streets or the fields of A Estrada.
 Her father was a police officer who did not approve of her youthful inclination toward football, and by some accounts would drag her screaming away from a match.
 By 1924, her parents, brother, and nephew had died, orphaning her to the care of her older sister, Delfina, and her brother-in-law, Delfina's husband.

 Club career

 Local men's clubs

-At the age of 15, González played as a centre-forward for local men's club Barcelona FC, unaffiliated with the Catalan club, as well as with local club Racing Coruñés.
+At the age of 15, González played as a centre-forward for local men's club Barcelona FC, unaffiliated with the Catalan club, and with local club Racing Coruñés.
 She later switched to goalkeeper and competed for minutes with Rodrigo García Vizoso, who would later join professional clubs Deportivo de La Coruña and Real Madrid.
 Vizoso recalled in 2008 that González would also attend his matches and cheer for him from behind his goal.

 González faced regular misogynistic criticism, including slurs.